 Traditional saunas are heated with wood.
 The latter – a smoke sauna – is the original sauna that most Finns believe to be the best.

-Saunas used to be at the centre of every aspect of people’s lives in Finland.
+Saunas used to be central to every aspect of people’s lives in Finland.
 For earlier generations, they were the only place to wash.

-Earlier, they were also used to smoke fish and meat, washcloths, and dry linen.”
+They were also used to smoke fish and meat, washcloths, and dry linen.”
 Life used to begin and end with a sauna.
-Today people see saunas as a place to physically and mentally relax.
+Today, people see saunas as a place to physically and mentally relax.

 In the summertime, the Finns use a “vihta” – a bunch of birch branches that they dip in water and gently flagellate themselves, stimulating circulation and giving a fresh aroma.

-If you want to take the initiative yourself, almost all hotels have good saunas, though mostly heated by electricity.
+If you want to take the initiative yourself, almost all hotels have good saunas, though heated mainly by electricity.

 How to get to Finland